-This free crochet pattern for the gorgeous, Wrap Me in Diamonds crochet scarf, is suitable even for an advanced begginer.
-If you can chain, sc, and dc, you can make this!
+This free crochet pattern for the gorgeous, Wrap Me in Diamonds crochet scarf, is suitable even for an advanced beginner.
+If you can chain, single, and double crochet, you can make this!
 Don’t forget to pin this pattern.

 Have you ever fallen in love with a stitch?
 I have and I’ve fallen hard!

-I first used the Diamond Lace Stitch in the Diamond Lace Blanket after finding a graph for it on Pinterest made by Tejiendo Peru.
+I first used the Diamond Lace Stitch in the Diamond Lace Crochet Baby Blanket after finding a graph for it on Pinterest made by Tejiendo Peru.

 (If you’d like to see the graph, the easiest way is to search “diamond lace stitch” on Pinterest.)

-When I finished that blanket, I knew I wanted to use the stitch again (and maybe again and again) in more designs.
+When I finished that Diamond Lace Crochet Baby Blanket, I knew I wanted to use the stitch again (and maybe again and again) in more designs.
 It is fun and simple and it makes such a gorgeous pattern that looks amazing blocked or unblocked.